 | Claude | Railway | Railway | Railway |

-The Three-Act Arc: Dominance, Confirmation, and Breakthrough
+The Three-Act Arc: Dominance, Confirmation, Breakthrough

-Act 1: Established Dominance (Wave 1)
+Act 1: Total Dominance (Wave 1)

 Act 2: Confirmed Pattern (Wave 2)